RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 #.
 Parallel pool on a single node

-   Matlab jobs can be run on multiple CPUs in a parallel pool.
-This requires use of  :tt:`parpool` and :tt:`parcluster` commands in Matlab script to setup the pool.
+   MATLAB jobs can be run on multiple CPUs in a parallel pool.
+This requires use of  :tt:`parpool` and :tt:`parcluster` commands in MATLAB script to setup the pool.
 The :tt:`parfor` loop is used to distribute iterations to multiple workers where each worker is running on a different CPU.

    .. note:: | Current UCI Matlab license does not include **MATLAB Parallel Server**.